Southwestern Railways: History

 Balta.
 It was 213 km in length and was built in 1865.
 This railroad connected the agricultural regions of the northern part of today's Odesa Oblast with Odesa, a seaport on the Black Sea coast.

-The direct predecessor of Southwestern Railways was Kyiv–Balta railways that, in 1870, linked Kyiv with Odesa Railways through [Balta.
+The direct predecessor of Southwestern Railways was Kyiv–Balta railways that, in 1870, linked Kyiv with Odesa Railways through Balta.
 Just before that, in 1868 in Kyiv began construction of an important piece of infrastructure, the Struve Railroad Bridge, which, in 1870, connected both banks of the city over Dnieper.
 That year, Kyiv was also connected to the rest of the Russian Empire's railroad system by a track from Kyiv to Kursk with Kursk – Kyiv branch.
 The history of the SWR began on 7 June 1870, when the construction of these railroads was launched and making it the third oldest railway system in Ukraine after Lviv and Odesa.
 The Kyiv-Pasazhyrskyi railway station, the main railway station of the SWR and the Ukrzaliznytsia was also built in that year.

-Between 1871 and 1876, lines from Zhmerynka to Volochysk and from Berdychiv to Shepetivka were added, and between 1890 and 1897, the lines from Zhmerynka to Mohyliv-Podilskyi, Kozyatyn to Uman, Khrystynivka to Shpola and Berdychiv to Zhytomyr; 1897 was also the year when the Fastiv Railways were added to the SWR.
+Between 1871 and 1876, lines from Zhmerynka to Volochysk and from Berdychiv to Shepetivka were added, and between 1890 and 1897, the lines from Zhmerynka to Mohyliv-Podilskyi, Koziatyn to Uman, Khrystynivka to Shpola and Berdychiv to Zhytomyr; 1897 was also the year when the Fastiv Railways were added to the SWR.
 Volyn Railways were brought into the SWR in 1902, the same year that the line from Kyiv to Korosten was built.
 By the beginning of World War I, the total length of the SWR system was 3096 km.